node-migrator-bot/Transitive/doc/api/overview.md

 ### Key Features

+ Updating the DOM when you know the data has changed is a lot harder.
+Transitive provides a lot of support for the template rendering and updating process through [LiveRenders](views.html#liveRender).

 #### Broadcasting Data

 ![Transitive concept](img/broadcasting_data.png)

 Broadcasting data is the ability for your persistence layer to emit events when your data changes.
-Transitive provides a very thin wrapper around [Push-It](http://github.com/aaronblohowiak/Push-It)
+Transitive provides a very thin wrapper around [Push-It](http://github.com/aaronblohowiak/Push-It).
+When you save an object, the persistence layer publishes a message to a channel.
+The channel name matches the object's id.
+It is easy to wrap or extend most database adapters to have this functionality.
+[BroadcastingData documentation](persistence.html#broadcasting_Data).

 #### Live Renders

 LiveRenders update the DOM when there is an update to the data.
 [LiveRender documentation](views.html#liveRender)

-Calling a "publish" function when your data changes is easy.
-Updating the DOM when you know the data has changed is a lot harder.
-Transitive provides a lot of support for the template rendering and updating process through [LiveRenders](views.html#liveRender).

 ### Additional Benefits